-The Advisor may consider a small capitalization company's investment characteristics with respect to other eligible companies when making investment decisions and may exclude a small capitalization company when the Advisor determines it to be appropriate.
-In assessing a company's investment characteristics, the Advisor considers ratios such as recent changes in assets divided by total assets.
+The Advisor may consider a small capitalization company's investment characteristics as compared to other eligible companies when making investment decisions and may exclude a small capitalization company with high investment as measured by the company's recent asset growth.
+The Portfolio will generally not exclude more than 5% of the eligible small capitalization company universe within each eligible country based on such investment characteristics.
 The criteria the Advisor uses for assessing investment characteristics are subject to change from time to time.
-Under normal circumstances, the Portfolio will seek to limit such exclusion to no more than 5% of the eligible small capitalization company universe in each country that the Portfolio invests.
-The Advisor may decrease the allocation of the Portfolio's assets to eligible small capitalization companies that generally have lower profitability and/or higher relative prices.
+The Advisor may decrease the amount that the Portfolio invests in eligible small capitalization companies that have lower profitability and/or higher relative prices.